Super $q$-Howe duality and web categories: Applications

 where $e_q(\vec{\lambda})$ is a tensor product of $e_q(\lambda^i)$'s, as described above. \end{defn}

 This polynomial is independent of all choices involved and an invariant of framed, oriented, colored links.
-Up to different conventions, this is shown for example in~\cite[Corollary~4.5]{xsz}.
+Up to different conventions, this is shown for example in \cite[Corollary 4.5]{xsz}.

-\begin{rem} In fact, Definition~\ref{defn-colHomfly} gives the framing dependent, unnormalized version of the colored HOMFLY-PT polynomial.
-As usual, the polynomial can be normalized by fixing the value of the unknot to be $1$ (instead of $\frac{a-a^{-1}}{q-q^{-1}}$ as in our convention) and one can get rid of the framing dependence by scaling with a factor coming from Reidemeister 1 moves, see for example~\cite[Definition~6.1]{jones2}.
+\begin{rem} In fact, \fullref{defn-colHomfly} gives the framing dependent, unnormalized version of the colored HOMFLY--PT polynomial.
+As usual, the polynomial can be normalized by fixing the value of the unknot to be $1$ (instead of $\frac{a-a^{-1}}{q-q^{-1}}$ as in our convention) and one can get rid of the framing dependence by scaling with a factor coming from Reidemeister 1 moves, see for example \cite[Definition 6.1]{jones2}.
 We suppress these distinctions in the following. \end{rem}

-Note that Lemma~\ref{lem-diatrace} provides a method to calculate the colored HOMFLY-PT polynomials $\cal{P}^{a,q}(\cdot)$ using the web category $\InSp$.
+Note that \fullref{lem-diatrace} provides a method to calculate the colored HOMFLY--PT polynomials $\cal{P}^{a,q}(\cdot)$ using the web category $\InSp$.